huggingface/blog/quanto-diffusers.md

 ### `bfloat16` is usually better on H100

-`bfloat16` as the computation data-type can be slightly better both in terms of memory and inference latency for supported GPU architectures.
-The table below presents some numbers for PixArt:
+Using `bfloat16` can be faster for supported GPU architectures, such as H100 or 4090.
+The table below presents some numbers for PixArt measured on our H100 reference hardware:

 | **Batch Size** | **Precision** | **Quantization** | **Memory (GB)** | **Latency \n(Seconds)** | **Quantize \nTE** |
 | --- | --- | --- | --- | --- | --- |